 - 2 tomatoes, thinly sliced

 - Be sure grill is clean and preheat to high.

 - Combine bread pieces and milk in a medium bowl.
 Mash with a fork until paste forms.
 Add shallots, garlic, mint, oregano, salt, pepper and mix well.
 Add lamb, then use your hand to mix ingredients together until well combined.
 Do not over mix.
 Form mixture into 6 oval-shaped patties about ½-inch thick.

 - Grease grill (dip a wad of paper towels in vegetable oil and holding wad with tongs, carefully wipe cooking grate several times).
 Grill patties, covered, for 4 minutes.
 Turn, cover again, and cook for about 3 to 4 minutes more.
 Place burgers on a tray and cover with foil while you warm pita rounds on the grill.
 Assemble burgers and pass toppings and Tzatziki sauce alongside.

-- *There are two types of pita bread: pita pockets and pocketless pitas.
+- Note: There are two types of pita bread - pita pockets and pocketless pitas.
 You can use either for this recipe.
 For pita pockets, be sure they are at least 6 inches wide.
 Trim off the top ¼ of each round and stuff the burgers and toppings inside.
 For pocketless pitas, serve burgers open-faced or, if pitas are large enough, wrap them around burgers.